-Building the perfect website for your advisor business can be a large undertaking, but if you are able to get it across the finish line then the growth of your business will greatly benefit down the road.
-So maybe your website has launched now and now your looking to boost your online presence even more through content marketing.
+Building the perfect website for your advisor’s business can be a large undertaking, but if you are able to get it across the finish line then the growth of your business will greatly benefit down the road.
+So, maybe your website has launched now and now you are looking to boost your online presence even more through content marketing.
 Great!
 We already know the importance of content marketing when it comes to boosting SEO however, internal linking is an integral part of your content strategy and overall website.

 What Are Internal Links?

 First things first, what is an internal link?
 It might seem straightforward based on the name alone, but simply put, an internal link is a link that points to another page on the same website.
 They are links that go from one page on a domain to a different page on the same domain.
 They are commonly used in the main navigation on the website.